wickworks/witchdice/README.md

 - sound fx for dice rolls

+- be able to rearrange 5e attacks

 - themes e.g. dark mode
 - hover over dice bag buttons for a second to show which type of die it is (replace image)
 - setting: customize which icon shows up for natural 20s

-- do an ACCESSIBILITY PASS; be able to tab through it all easily
 - make the background a sketch pad -- or just have a notepad panel that saves to session storage